Lina-Liuna/core-python/README.md

 use the zip_longest function from itertools

 ##### item 9: Avoid else blocks after for and while loops
+###### things to remember:
+Avoid using else blocks after loops because their behavior isn't intuitive and can be confusing.

 ##### item 10: Prevent repetition with assignment expression
+###### things to remember:
+Assignment expressions use the walrus operator(:=) to both assign and evaluate variable names in a single expression, thus reduce repetition .

+when an assignment expression is a subexpression of a larger expression, it must be surrounded with parentheses.

+use assignment expression makes code more clearly.

 ### 2. The Python Standard Library